Daniel Chodowiecki: Art

 Chodowiecki, though speaking only French and German (due to his offices in the Huguenot French community in Berlin he often spoke French), many times also declared his Polish allegiance and had his son Isaac Heinrich, born in Berlin, painted as a very young child with a Polish outfit and haircut.
 After the Partitions of Poland Chodowiecki wrote to Gräfin Solms-Laubach: "From my father's side I am Polish, a descendant of a brave nation which will soon vanish".
 In a letter to :pl:Józef Łęski, a Polish astronomer, he wrote: "I consider it an honour to be a genuine Pole, even though I am now living in Germany".
 Because of his mother's and his wife's Huguenot descent he was very close to the Huguenots of Berlin.
 Nearly all his life and career was spent in Germany, writing in German and living in Berlin from the age of almost 17.

 One of his most popular books is the "Journey from Berlin to Danzig" ("Die Reise von Berlin nach Danzig", 1773) with many illustrations.
 He purchased a horse rather than going by stage coach.
 This was his first return after 30 years absence and he went specifically to see his elderly mother and sisters in Danzig again.
 He made only one more trip to Danzig afterwards, to his mother's funeral.
 He describes and illustrates towns and people in Pomerania and Prussia on the way.

 Chodowiecki is buried at the Französischer Friedhof cemetery in Berlin.

-A short animation entitled "Chodowiecki", based on Chodowiecki's life and work, was produced in 2020 by Polish director Jakub Pączek.
-All the scenes in the film were composed of graphics by Chodowiecki, digitized, processed and animated for this sole purpose.
-The film is available free of charge at www.Chodowiecki.com.